equinox-project/equinox-js/apps/hotel/README.md

 The aggregates and events are based on the scenario as outlined and implemented in https://github.com/oskardudycz/EventSourcing.NetCore/tree/main/Sample/HotelManagement.
-The code (in C#) and video over explains the scenario in full.
+The code (in C#) and video overview explains the scenario in full.

 Having said that, here's a brief overview of how the behavior or the system is split: